bg_wrapper

 Taxes

-Why excluded: These vary by business structure (LLC vs. S-Corp) and availability of tax losses, not business performance Example: If a business is acquired by a company with large tax losses, the business will pay no taxes until those losses run out
+Example: If a business is acquired by a company with large tax losses, it may pay no taxes until those losses run out.

 Depreciation & Amortization